 - Emergency Dispatcher – This person receives emergency calls, determines the appropriate response of emergency resources, dispatches resources, and provides updated information to the responding resources.

 - Fire Inspector I - This is a technical position requiring considerable initiative and sound judgment in the enforcement and compliance of state and county fire codes and standards.

-- Fire Appartus Technician – This person performs preventive, predictive, and emergency maintenance and repair of\ OCFRD apparatus.
+- Fire Apparatus Technician – This person performs preventive, predictive, and emergency maintenance and repair of OCFRD apparatus.
 This includes performing skilled maintenance and repair of fire emergency vehicles, hydraulic systems, fire pumps, fire equipment, diesel and small engines.

-Postions are also available in Fiscal and Operational Support, Emergency Management, Infrastucure Support and Planning/Technical Services.
+Positions are also available in Fiscal and Operational Support, Emergency Management, Infrastructure Support and Planning/Technical Services.

 Become a Reserve Firefighter